jethomas2020/Stock-Market-Data-Analysis/README.md

 # Stock-Market-Data-Analysis
-Utilize VBA Scripting for annual stock market data review and analysis
+Use VBA Scripting for annual stock market data review and analysis

-Utilize a script that will loop through all the stocks for a given year and gather data to provide the following output in a summary table:
+Utilized a script that will loop through all the stocks for a given year and gather data to provide the following output in a summary table:

     - The ticker symbol.